 3. Prepare a report of each RA that includes, at a minimum, identification of all vulnerabilities discovered during the assessment, and an executive summary, including major findings and risk mitigation recommendations.
-The report is to be given to the ISO for review.
+The report must be reviewed and approved by the ISO or ISO designee.